mithra62/login_alert/README.md

 # Login Alert

 Get notified whenever a Member logs into your site.
-Configure multiple Login Alerts using multiple criteria, such as Control Panel vs Front End, which email te
+Configure multiple Login Alerts using multiple criteria, such as Control Panel vs Front End, which user(s) and/or role(s) who login, and which portion of your site they log in to.

 Super handy for security, to know when a Member account gets compromised, and/or for auditing Member activity, all in one tool.
 Create multiple Alerts, with varying criteria, using different email notifications and delivered to multiple recipients.